ubernostrum/django-registration/docs/views.rst

    which provides the infrastructure for supporting user registration.

-   Since it's a subclass of ``FormView``, ``RegistrationView`` has all the usual attributes and methods you can override; however, there is one key difference.
-In order to support additional customization, ``RegistrationView`` also passes the ``HttpRequest`` to most of its methods.
-Subclasses do need to take this into account, and accept the ``request`` argument.
+   Since it's a subclass of ``FormView``, ``RegistrationView`` has all the usual attributes and methods you can override.

-   One method is required:
+   When writing your own subclass, one method is required:

    .. method:: register(**cleaned_data)